cvgjnh/cvgjnh.github.io/_projects/autonomous-robot.md

 ## Overview

-Our team of four designed and built an autonomous robot from scratch capable of traversing an obstacle course filled with rough terrain, traps, and chasms.
-The goal: retrieve treasures and deliver them to the finish line as part of the ENPH 253 robot competition ([full details here](https://docs.google.com/document/d/1w-FPY5TIh77HwoJq-ieJ4AjniQIBwqUylwcSBE2u_jk/edit?tab=t.0)).
+I, alongside three teammates, designed and built an autonomous robot from scratch capable of traversing an obstacle course filled with rough terrain, traps, and chasms.
+The goal: retrieve treasures and deliver them to the finish line for the Engineering Physics "Robot Summer" competition ([full details here](https://docs.google.com/document/d/1w-FPY5TIh77HwoJq-ieJ4AjniQIBwqUylwcSBE2u_jk/edit?tab=t.0)).

 I primarily focused on:
 - **Designing and building the arm**: A three-degree-of-freedom mechanical arm that extends up to 10 inches and rotates 60° to either side.
 I achieved this using servo motors, a stepper motor-driven rack and pinion, and a sonar sensor for precise treasure detection.